Skip to main content

 Active Engagement

-Moneyworks believes that fund managers have a responsibility to engage with the companies that they are investing your money in, and various fund managers do this in different degrees.
+Moneyworks believes that fund managers have a responsibility to engage with the companies in which they invest on behalf of their investors.
+The extent and effectiveness of this engagement varies significantly between fund managers.

 This product has been added to your cart